macaveiAna/ChocAn/tasks_left_to_do.md

 - test_Member.py functions (Assinged to MG)
 - EFT report (Assigned to PS and AM and MG)
 - Summary report (Assigned to AM and PS and MG)
-- Update totalConsultations and totalFee profile.json in providers profile